LinkuNijmegen/api-documentation-bundle/README.md

 Each section has a `prefix` (URI path prefix) and a `title`.

+Using the original `/docs` route will show the section defined as default in `default_section`.
+You can view documentation for other sections using `/{section_prefix}/docs`.

 ### Default usage
 By default, all endpoints with a custom defined path that start with the `prefix` of a section, will be added to that section.
 For example, a section with